-Vice President for Advancement & The Arts
+Vice President of Advancement and the Arts

-Shane Fernando has been serving in the public and arts administration field for over twenty years; one major focus of his work has been developing programs and opportunities to engage students in his organizations’ work, leading to the major tenet of CFCC’s Wilson Center mission – “to serve as a laboratory for student learning.”
+Shane Fernando has been serving in the public and arts administration fields for over twenty years; one major focus of his work has been developing programs and opportunities to engage students in his organizations’ work, leading to the major tenet of CFCC’s Wilson Center mission – “to serve as a laboratory for student learning.”

+He previously served at UNC Wilmington, as Director of Campus Life Arts and Programs and taught as an adjunct faculty member in the UNCW Department of Communication Studies.
 Fernando earned a communication studies degree and a master’s degree in public administration from UNC Wilmington.
-As senior class president, he conceived and spearheaded the concept and fundraising for the UNCW Millennium Clock Tower, which still is the largest student organized gift project in the nation.
-After graduation he moved to Washington, DC to work in the U.S. Senate.
+As senior class president, he conceived and spearheaded the concept and fundraising for the UNCW Millennium Clock Tower, which still is the largest student-organized gift project in the nation.
+After graduation, he moved to Washington, DC to work in the U.S. Senate.
 He currently serves as a trustee for Thalian Hall Center for the Performing Arts and is also the programming consultant for the Hall, overseeing the booking of the Main Attractions Series.

-He was recognized as “WilmingtonBiz 100 – one of the region’s most influential people” in 2019 and “Most Intriguing People of 2014” by the Greater Wilmington Business Journal, “One of the 12 to Watch in 2015” by the Wilmington Star News, and was recognized as the “Best Director of a Musical” for the Wilmington Theatre Awards in 2015.
-He serves on the North Carolina Arts Council Choreography Fellowship Panel, as well as the advisory committee for the Masters of Public Administration program at UNC Wilmington.
+He was recognized as “WilmingtonBiz 100 – one of the region’s most influential and innovative people” in 2019 and 2020 respectively and “Most Intriguing People of 2014” by the Greater Wilmington Business Journal, “One of the 12 to Watch in 2015” by the Wilmington StarNews, and was recognized as the “Best Director of a Musical” for the Wilmington Theatre Awards in 2015.
+He has been a director, property master, and actor in over 150 Wilmington theatre productions.
+Shane is also a backyard beekeeper.

 Cape Fear Community College does not discriminate on the basis of race, color, national origin, sex, disability, religion, political affiliation, sexual orientation, gender identity, veteran status, and genetic information, or age.